MelTok: 2D Tokenization for Single-Codebook Audio Compression: Experiments

 \subsection{Evaluation}

-We evaluate our models using four primary objective metrics, VISQOL, LSD, Mel Distance, STFT Distance, and two additional reference metrics, UTMOS and V/UV F1.
+We evaluate our models using five primary objective metrics, VISQOL, LSD, Mel Distance, STFT Distance, and Mel Cepstral Distortion.
 We also performed subjective evaluation with \textbf{MUSHRA}.
-The primary metrics assess spectral and perceptual fidelity, while the reference metrics are included for informational purposes, as they are designed for speech and may be less reliable in general audio tests.
+The primary metrics assess spectral and perceptual fidelity.

 \textbf{VISQOL.} ViSQOL is an objective perceptual audio quality metric that compares reference and degraded audio signals to produce scores correlated with human listening judgments.
 In this work, we use audio mode, which operates on fullband audio at 48 kHz.